Following worship service, we have a wonderful time of fellowship

 questions, feel free to ask one of the ECW officers: Paula,

-The vestry meets at 7:00 p.m. on the third Tuesday of each
+The vestry meets at 7:00 p.m. on the fourth Tuesday of each

 month.
 Meetings are open to all members of St. Paul’s.